Getting Started As A New Landlord

 How Much Money Should I Put Down?

+Many homeowners save money for years for their down payment.
 In general, the higher your down payment, the more trustworthy of a borrower you become and the more favorable mortgage you’ll get.
 However, there are also benefits to smaller down payments.

 Less money down means you’ll have more financial flexibility later.
 Your assets are liquid rather than invested in a property.
 However, you might appear less trustworthy to lenders and face higher APR as a less competitive applicant.